vite-pwa/vite-plugin-pwa/docs/guide/unregister-service-worker.md

 ## Examples

 You have in the examples folder the `**-destroy` scripts in its corresponding `package.json`, you can test it in dev server or from production build.

+## Credits

+The implementation is based on this GitHub repo [Self-destroying ServiceWorker](https://github.com/NekR/self-destroying-sw), for more info read [Medium: Self-destroying ServiceWorker](https://medium.com/@nekrtemplar/self-destroying-serviceworker-73d62921d717).